btellstrom/wovnjava/README.md

 originalQueryStringHeader |          | ''
 strictHtmlCheck           |          | 'false'

 * A required parameter with a default setting does not need to be set within the web.xml.
-(Only the userToken and secretKey parameters must be set in order for the library to work)
+(Only the projectToken and secretKey parameters must be set in order for the library to work)

-### 2.1. userToken
+### 2.1. projectToken

-Set your WOVN.io Account's user token.
+Set your WOVN.io Account's project token.
 This parameter is required.

 ### 2.2. secretKey